Updated 10th August 2021

 8. Security and storage of information

 We will keep your information secure by taking appropriate technical and organisational measures against its unauthorised or unlawful processing and against its accidental loss, destruction or damage.
+This information will be held at our site on our secure servers for a maximum of 7 years.
+We may, when safe and reasonable to do so, destroy any data held at an earlier time.
 We will do our best to protect your personal information but we cannot guarantee the security of your information which is transmitted to our website, applications or services or to other website, applications and services via an internet or similar connection.
 If we have given you (or you have chosen) a password to access certain areas of our websites, applications or services please keep this password safe – we will not share this password with anyone.

 If you believe your account has been compromised, please contact us at email@example.com.

 9. Transfers outside of the European Economic Area

 Personal information in the European Union is protected by data protection laws but other countries do not necessarily protect your personal information in the same way.